essentialols/pstat236-spatial/midterm-project.md

 \hline
 House value & 0.221 & * & 0.789 & 0.211 & \\
 \hline
-Income & 0.412 & * & 0.714 & 0.286 & \\
+Income & 0.412 & * & 0.714 & 0.286 & *\\
 \hline
-Crime & 0.515 & * & 0.592 & 0.408 & \\
+Crime & 0.515 & * & 0.592 & 0.408 & *\\
 \hline
 Open space & -0.037 &  & 0.878 & 0.122 & \\
 \hline
-Plumbing & 0.455 & * & 0.681 & 0.319 & \\
+Plumbing & 0.455 & * & 0.681 & 0.319 & *\\
 \hline
 \end{tabular}

 There are differences observed in spatial autocorrelation in the data calculated with Moran's I and Geary's C. For both Moran's I and Geary's C there was not significant spatial autocorrelation in Open space.
-There was significant positive spatial autocorrelation in house value, household income, crime, and plumbing using Moran's I, but no significant  spatial autocorrelation using Geary's C. However the trends are the same (both find weak to moderate positive spatial correlation)
+There was significant positive spatial autocorrelation in household income, crime, and plumbing using Moran's I and Geary's C. Housing value only had positive spatial autocorrelation using Moran's I. However the trends are the same (both find weak to moderate positive spatial correlation)

 # Spatial regression models

 ## Constant means